Speaker | Time | Text |

 But Azerbaijan wants to reach out to the West. | ||

-And Armenia is completely dependent upon Russia and Iran for trade. | ||
+They don't want the Chinese influence and Armenia is completely dependent on Russia and Iran for trade. | ||

-But now, with this peace deal, they can open up their Western trade routes, including trade and economic relations with the U.S., which Armenia does not have. | ||
+But now with this peace deal, they can open up their western trade routes, including trade and economic relations with the US, which Armenia does not have. | ||

 It's essentially just a satellite state of Russia and Iran currently. | ||